Rithvik2006/Pandas_Blog/blog.md

 ## 🔹 What is Pandas?

 Pandas is a Python library that helps you work with data easily.
+The name comes from “Panel Data”, not the cute animal 🐼 (though the logo is a panda!).
 Think of it as Excel inside Python.

 - You can load data (from CSV/Excel files).
 - Clean it (fix missing values, remove duplicates).